ghoersti/supervised_learning/README.md

 # Template used for Latek
 https://www.overleaf.com/project/5ebe55ec08e09b0001676b6a

-#make a directory
+# make a directory
 `mkdir data`
 download both of these files into data https://www.kaggle.com/uciml/adult-census-income https://www.kaggle.com/uciml/indian-liver-patient-records

+# Note
-#the parent directory path inside the notebooks will need to be changed to reflect absolute path to the `data` directory
+The parent directory path inside the notebooks will need to be changed to reflect absolute path to the `data` directory

 #Code used to aid in discovery
 https://scikit-learn.org/stable/auto_examples/model_selection/plot_learning_curve.html